 Jump to:

-Why You'll Love This Cocktail
+Why You'll Love This Blueberry Margarita

 A fun twist on the classic - I always love making homemade syrups to change up the flavor of a Classic Margarita!
-Making your own syrup at home is easier than you might think and you can use it in lots of other drinks like mocktails, iced teas, lemonades, or lattes.
+Making your own syrup at home is easier than you might think, and you can use it in lots of other drinks like mocktails, iced teas, lemonades, or lattes.

 Beautiful and delicious - Blueberries give this cocktail a beautiful bright purple color without any food colorings.
-The cocktail really is as delicious as it is beautiful and it sure will be a hit at any summer bbq or a party.
+The cocktail really is as delicious as it is beautiful, and it sure will be a hit at any summer bbq or a party.

-Easy and simple - The recipe calls for all the classic ingredients you'd usually find in a margarita and the syrup is made with just 3 simple ingredients - blueberries, water, and sugar.
+Easy and simple - The recipe calls for all the classic ingredients you'd usually find in a margarita, and the syrup is made with just 3 simple ingredients: blueberries, water, and sugar.

 Ingredients

-- Tequila - Blanco and reposado tequila are both great choices.
+- Tequila - Blanco tequila and reposado tequila are both great choices.
 I usually go with reposado tequila by Hornitos.

 - Lime juice - Use freshly squeezed lime juice whenever possible.